sal55/langs/dummy.md

 **The Compiler**

-This is not about how it works, but to give some context, it does multiple passes, which can be illustrated with this annotated report from the 'fann4' project:
+This is not about how it works, but to give some context, it's internal passes can be illustrated with this annotated report from the 'fann4' project:
 ````
 c:\mx\big>tim mm -time fann4
 Compiling fann4.m to fann4.exe